-The second section contains practical study exercises.
+The main section contains practical study exercises.
+These were developed over many years of teaching in both veterinary and human medical schools.
 Many images of the material have already been embedded into the software, so that it serves as a sort of on-line histology textbook.
 In addition to the embedded images you'll find that the exercises make reference to "slide numbers" throughout their text.
 In order to view these slides you'll need to have a high-speed connection to the Internet.

-The VM slides come from two sources.
-The first is a slide collection at the Virginia-Maryland College of Veterinary Medicine, where I taught histology for 29 years.
+The VM slides came from several sources.
+The first was a slide collection at the Virginia-Maryland College of Veterinary Medicine, where I taught histology for 29 years.
 For the last ten of those years I digitized many of the glass slides in the CVM teaching collection, converting them into "Virtual Microscope" format.
 Virtual Microscope (VM) in essence puts a "microscope" into your computer.
 It allows the user to change magnification, and to move from place to place on the slide, just as in a "real" microscope.

-Once you've downloaded and installed NDPView, click the link, which will open a dialog box.
-Log in as "Guest" and work your way through the links until you see a display of thumbnail images.
+Once you've downloaded and installed the viewing software of your choice, click the link, which will open a dialog box.
+In NDP View Log in as "Guest" and work your way through the links until you see a display of thumbnail images.
 The numbers of these images correspond to those in the exercises.

-NOTE: If you are accessing the VM site through your browser and the links provided, you should be using Internet Explorer; Chrome and Safari and most other browsers will create "tiled" images.
+NOTE: If you are accessing the VM site through your browser and the links provided, you should be using Internet Explorer because Chrome, Safari, and most other browsers may create "tiled" images.
 This is due to incompatibility between NDPView and non-IE browsers; my apologies, but there is nothing I can do to correct it.